background

 When Archrival and Vogue Business came back for part two of their Gen Z report, a thought-leadership piece that marketers still quote, share, and argue about 18 months after launch, they needed more than another long article.
-They wanted an interactive editorial experience that felt as scrollable and chaotic as Gen Z's feeds, but still as sharp and credible as a Vogue feature.

 The first report challenged the classic marketing funnel and became a reference point across the fashion and marketing industry.
 Marketers still share it in Slack channels, present it internally, and use it to sell in new strategies.